duhdugg/gmocli/README.md

 ### my terminal is not displaying all emoji characters

-Your mileage may vary on terminal support for displaying emoji consisting of 2 characters joined by a zero-width joiner character (U+200D).
+Your mileage may vary on terminal support for displaying emoji consisting of 2 or more characters joined by a zero-width joiner character (U+200D).
 The "service dog" emoji (🐕‍🦺) is one such example.
 Even with a proper font config, it will appear on many terminals as a dog next to a safety vest (🐕🦺).

 Currently, the best configuration tested with `emocli -li` is the [kitty](https://github.com/kovidgoyal/kitty) terminal with the [Noto Color Emoji](https://github.com/DeeDeeG/noto-color-emoji-font) font installed and configured in your fontconfig.